 PagerDuty’s API Integration docs describe how to create a generic API integration to PagerDuty.
 Following those steps will give you an API key that you’ll enter in the Triggers form.

 When you save the trigger, it is immediately active and will trigger at the next frequency interval (such as after 5 minutes for a 5 minute frequency.)

-You can see a list of configured triggers by clicking on the link in the top nav bar, and then Triggers in the left sidebar when looking at your dataset.
+You can see a list of configured triggers from the Overview page.
+Click Overview in the top nav bar, and then Triggers in the left sidebar when looking at your dataset.

 You’ll see a full list of the triggers active for the dataset.
 You’ll be able to click through and edit each trigger from this list.